 Since, as mentioned I got my domain from Google Domains I’ll show how to configure the DNS records mentioned above in the Google Domains panel, but the steps will be quite similar for any other domain name registrar/hosting In your Google Domains panel click the DNS link

 Scroll down to Custom Resource Records and add the DNS records as advised by Mailgun.
-One thing worth mentioning when adding TXT records surround them with double-quotes (like “record value”) This how my records looked like The DNS settings can take some time to propagate (from a couple of minutes to hours :-)),but you can check the status by going to Mailgun > Domains >your domain > expanding the Domain Verification & DNS section.
+One thing worth mentioning when adding TXT records surround them with double-quotes (like “record value”) This how my records looked like The DNS settings can take some time to propagate (from a couple of minutes to hours:-)),but you can check the status by going to Mailgun > Domains >your domain > expanding the Domain Verification & DNS section.
 If the DNS was configured property you will see a green tick near the required entries.

-Now all your emails will be forwarded to your Gmail address, the one you’ve specified in Mailgun route.
-You can try that by sending an email from your personal email account to some address in your new domain for ex: firstname.lastname@example.org or email@example.com.
+Now all your emails will be forwarded to your Gmail address, the one you’ve specified in the Mailgun route.
+You can try that by sending an email from your personal email account to some address in your new domain for ex: email@example.com or firstname.lastname@example.org.
 As you remember we used wildcard in the route, so any email (in your domain) will work.

 Under Send mail as: section click Add another email address

-In the wizard enter the name that you want to appear as sender name and the email address
+In the wizard enter the name that you want to appear as the sender name and the email address

-Configure SMTP settings based on what was suggested in the Domain Information section (on Mailgun), use port 485 Then Gmail will send an email with validation code.
-It will be sent to the email the you’ve specified in the first step of this wizard, but since we have setup route in Mailgun it will receive it in the current email account (the one that you following the wizard in).
+Configure SMTP settings based on what was suggested in the Domain Information section (on Mailgun), use port 485 Then Gmail will send an email with a validation code.
+It will be sent to the email you’ve specified in the first step of this wizard, but since we have set up a route in Mailgun it will receive it in the current email account (the one that you following the wizard in).
 So paste your validation code and you are good to go Now you can try sending an email as the created Alias to some other email address and you will receive it properly With all the validations, bells and whistles I hope you will find this post useful, Feel free to comment or to reach out to me @IlyaReshet